rubenwap/Subtitler/README.md

 # Subtitler

-Script made for personal use, so you might have to tweak some things to get it fully working.
+Script made for personal use, so you might have to tweak some attributes to get it working for your case.

 What it does: